ajf214/personal-arm-templates/Boilerplate/managing-blueprints-as-code.md

     "contentVersion": "1.0.0.0",
     "parameters": {
         "myTemplateParameter": {
             "type":"string"
         }
     },
 },
 ```

-The [AxAzureBlueprint](https://www.powershellgallery.com/packages/AxAzureBlueprint/1.0.0) script has a cmdlet called ```Import-AzureBlueprintArtifact``` that can automatically convert an ARM template into a blueprint template artifact and map all the parameter references for you.
+The [AxAzureBlueprint](https://www.powershellgallery.com/packages/AxAzureBlueprint/1.0.0) powershell module has a cmdlet called ```Import-AzureBlueprintArtifact``` that can automatically convert an ARM template into a blueprint template artifact and map all the parameter references for you.
 It's a good way to understand how everything works.

 ### Push the Blueprint definition to Azure
 Now we’ll take advantage of the [Manage-AzureRMBlueprint]() script and push it to Azure.
 We can do so by running the following command.
 You should be in the directory of where your blueprint artifacts are saved.